FREE SHIPPING on orders of $85 or more

 Historical recordings of the name McInnis include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 MacInnes, MacInnis, MacAngus and many more.

-More information is included under the topic Early McInnis Notables in all our PDF Extended History products.
+More information is included under the topic Early McInnis Notables in all our PDF Extended History products and printed products wherever possible.

 McInnis Settlers in United States in the 18th Century